Special Weather Statement issued for Washington by NWS - NewsBreak

 Special Weather Statement issued for Washington by NWS

-Effective: 2021-08-10 14:25:00 CDT Expires: 2021-08-10 15:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent cloud to ground lightning is occurring with these storms.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Washington Strong thunderstorms will impact portions of southeastern Washington Parish, northwestern Hancock and southwestern Pearl River Counties through 315 PM CDT At 251 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Mcneil to near Picayune.
-Movement was northwest at 15 mph.
-HAZARD...Winds in excess of 30 mph.
+Effective: 2021-08-09 12:00:00 CDT Expires: 2021-08-09 17:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Washington A strong thunderstorm will impact portions of north central Washington Parish in southeastern Louisiana and southeastern Walthall Counties through 545 PM CDT At 530 PM CDT, Doppler radar was tracking a strong thunderstorm near Dexter, or 7 miles west of Sandy Hook, moving northeast at 20 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Bogalusa, Picayune, Crossroads and Mcneil.
-This includes Interstate 59 in Mississippi between mile markers 3 and 17.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Dexter.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0